 Consumers may find some drawbacks to demand deposit accounts as well:

 • Low earnings: Demand deposit accounts are not required to pay interest.
-While consumers have easy access to their funds, they are trading away higher earning opportunities they might find with a high-interest savings account, time deposits, or even investments in stocks and bonds.
+While consumers have easy access to their funds, they may be trading away higher earning opportunities they might find with a high-interest savings account, time deposits, or even investments in stocks and bonds.

 • Fees: Some demand deposits accounts charge fees, including monthly maintenance fees.
 Others require minimum balances that some consumers might not want to keep in the account.